Skip to content

 Ji-A Min, Research Analyst at Ideal Candidate

-As you can see, there are several different ways to measure the quality of hire.
-Here are eight of the most common ways—all are great starting points for measuring this metric, but you can adapt and customize the way you measure QoH depending on your organization’s needs.
+Here are eight of the most common ways — all are great starting points for measuring this metric, but you can adapt and customize the way you measure QoH depending on your organization’s needs.

-This is the amount of time it takes for new hires to reach their full potential within the organization.
-Be aware that it will be different for each department.
-It can take up to 90 days for a new hire to reach full autonomy in some cases, or much shorter for entry-level roles.
+Ramp-up time refers to how long it takes new hires to reach their full potential within the organization.
+This will likely differ according to the department and company.
+In some cases, it can take up to 90 days for a new hire to reach full autonomy, or much shorter for entry-level roles.

-Here are a few ways to measure it:
+Here are a few ways to measure ramp-up time:

 ☝️ Observe and take notes during the first few weeks on the job.
-This is the most precise way to measure but also the most time-consuming.
+Precise?
+Definitely.
+But it’s also pretty time-consuming.

 ✌️ Ask hiring managers how the new hire is doing after 30, 60, and 90 days.
 This is less precise but still provides valuable data for the process.